• Prince Henry the Navigator (1394-1460)

 “Certainly,“

-questions as you read the selection below:
+As you read the selection below, consider the following:

 • What relationship with G-d does each covenant